NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 const balance = m.staticCall(token, "balanceOf", [address]);
 ```

-Just like with `m.call`, the `m.staticCall` function requires you to provide the contract's `Future` object, the function name, and its arguments.
+Just like with `m.call`, the `m.staticCall` method requires you to provide the contract's `Future` object, the function name, and its arguments.
 It returns a `Future` representing the value returned by the contract call.

 If the function you are calling returns more than one value, `m.staticCall` will return the first one by default.
 If you need a value other than the first one, you can provide an index or name as the fourth parameter.